Class of 2023

 - Hometown: Mount Pleasant, SC

 In all of her endeavors, Mackenzi has been led by her desire to help others.
-One of her social justice passions is drug abuse, as she witnessed a close family member struggle through addiction.
-In high school, Mackenzi served as a videographer and speaker for Wake Up: Carolina and The Edge, two organizations dedicated to fighting the opioid epidemic in her community of Charleston, SC.
-She hopes to get involved with an organization fighting the opioid epidemic in the South Bend area in the coming year.
-She also combined her passions for engineering and service in high school through the Engineering Club.
-Mackenzi and her teammates designed, built, and tested a sock aid for elderly people with arthritis.
+One of her social justice passions is fighting drug abuse, as she witnessed a close family member struggle through addiction.
+In high school, Mackenzi served as a videographer and speaker for Wake Up Carolina and The Edge, two organizations dedicated to fighting the opioid epidemic in her community of Charleston, SC..

-In her first year at Notre Dame, Mackenzi became involved in the Society of Women Engineers and worked as a Student Manager for the Notre Dame Hockey Team.
-She also pursued her athletic interests and played interhall flag football, volleyball, and field hockey for the Notre Dame Field Hockey Club.
+On-campus, Mackenzi is involved in the Society of Women Engineers and worked as a student manager for the Notre Dame Hockey Team.
+She also pursues her athletic interests and plays interhall volleyball and field hockey for the Notre Dame Field Hockey Club.
+Mackenzi is involved in her dorm and serves as the Shamrock Week Commissioner.
+She plans and executes a week full of events for the dorm each semester.

 Ese-Onosen (Ese) Omoijuanfo